nealcaren/fightordie/Volumes/19/06/hyde_park.md

-had the impudence to quote  <span style="font-variant:small-caps;">The Crisis</span> in their own defense, when we asserted "the right of any individual of any race or color to choose his own marital mate, his own friend, and his own dinner companion,---in fine, to be the master of his home".
+had the impudence to quote  <span style="font-variant:small-caps;">The Crisis</span> in their own defense, when we asserted "the right of any individual of any race or color to choose his own marital mate, his own friend, and his own dinner companion,---in fine, to be the master of his home."
 What these real estate agents want is not only to be masters of their own homes, but also of ours.
 They may buy property where they please, but we must not buy where we please.
 They claim the right not only to occupy their own